A small 1mg single oral dose of calcifediol (25-hydroxyvitamin D = 25OHD) raises blood vitamin D

 Doubling the amount per kg gives some allowance for

 poor absorption and people suffering from obesity, for whom it is more

 difficult to raise their circulating 25OHD levels due to excessive fat

 1mg of calcifediol is very approximately as effective, in long-term

-use, for raising circulating 25OHD levels as as 3 times this amount of
+use, for raising circulating 25OHD levels, as 3 times this amount of

 vitamin D3 cholecalciferol.
 This is would be a small bolus

-D3 dose, and the Cordoba patients did well with half this.
+patients did well with a little more than half half this.

 Since this is a single dose, there is no risk of toxicity unless